 Bayh-Dole is a law that doesn’t get read.
 Instead, people rely on pundits who have set up shop with a faux version of the law.
 They claim that Bayh-Dole gives invention rights to universities (despite the Supreme Court ruling not); they claim that Bayh-Dole requires commercialization (no, the standard is practical application); they claim that Bayh-Dole applies to universities (bah–the law is directed at federal agencies); they claim that universities must create new IP policies to comply with Bayh-Dole (there is no requirement that a university even have an IP policy in Bayh-Dole); they claim that universities must take ownership of inventions to comply with Bayh-Dole (absolutely not–there is nothing in the standard patent rights clause that requires ownership–and anyway, all substantive elements of the patent rights clause are not enforced).

-And, of course, they claim Bayh-Dole has been wildly successful when university administrators refuse to comply with the key provisions of the standard patent rights clause–and here the pundits are wrong on two key points: (1) whatever universities are doing, they are doing under some other regime, not Bayh-Dole, since they refuse to comply with Bayh-Dole; (2) their practice is anything but wildly successful–it is, in fact, a dismal failure, an awful mess of rotten policy statements, incompetent drafting, and thuggish bullying of inventors, all in the name of dealing monopoly patent rights to good buddy speculators willing to share a financial upside.
+And, of course, they claim Bayh-Dole has been wildly successful when university administrators refuse to comply with the key provisions of the standard patent rights clause–and here the pundits are wrong on two key points: (1) whatever universities are doing, they are doing under some other regime, not Bayh-Dole, since they refuse to comply with Bayh-Dole’s standard patent rights clause; (2) their practice is anything but wildly successful–it is, in fact, a dismal failure, an awful mess of rotten policy statements, incompetent drafting, and thuggish bullying of inventors, all in the name of dealing monopoly patent rights to good buddy speculators willing to share a financial upside.

 Repealing Bayh-Dole is an important step.
 But anyone considering doing so must understand that Bayh-Dole hasn’t been the driver for the inventor-loathing university administrators that are parasitic on research inventions.
-Those administrators have not complied with the standard patent rights clause in any of its substantive requirements–not the (f)(2) written agreement that makes inventors parties to federal funding agreements; not the prohibition on assigning inventions without federal approval; not the prohibition on the use of royalties or income earned with respect to subject inventions other than cost recovery and for “scientific research or education”; not the requirement to prefer small business licensees; not the limitation on exclusive licenses; and certainly nothing in Bayh-Dole’s framing statement of policy with regard to free competition and enterprise.
+Those administrators have not complied with the standard patent rights clause in any of its substantive requirements–not the (f)(2) written agreement that makes inventors parties to federal funding agreements; not the prohibition on assigning inventions without federal approval; not the prohibition on the use of royalties or income earned with respect to subject inventions other than cost recovery for “scientific research or education”; not the requirement to prefer small business licensees; not the limitation on exclusive licenses; and certainly nothing in Bayh-Dole’s framing statement of policy with regard to free competition and enterprise.
 Repealing won’t change any of this, since university administrators were not complying with the standard patent rights clause anyway, and federal agencies for the most part–other than superficial bits of bureaucracy–have not bothered to make universities comply.

-Bayh-Dole tore a hole in the tent and allowed a horde of inventor-loathing parasites into university research, where they set about eating the brain of the university using its own preferred tools–uniform processes, institutional interests as public interests, administrative authority, personal conflict of interest, worries about liability, desire for new sources of revenue, fixation on following whatever trendy topic shows up–national competitiveness, economic development, innovation, entrepreneurship, green technology.
+Bayh-Dole tore a hole in the tent and allowed a horde of inventor-loathing administrative parasites into university research, where they set about eating the brain of the university using its own preferred tools–uniform processes, institutional interests as public interests, administrative authority, personal conflict of interest, worries about liability, desire for new sources of revenue, fixation on following whatever trendy topic shows up–national competitiveness, economic development, innovation, entrepreneurship, green technology.
 Add to that some gibberish about the “true purpose” of the patent laws, mythical reasons why Bayh-Dole was passed, a fraudulent (but merrily political) history of what went before, and the repeated refrain that invention management is so complicated that only specialists can practice it (especially when the specialists turn out to be largely incompetent at it, but who would know because, hey, this stuff is so complicated).
 Fixing the hole in the tent does not get rid of the parasites.
 It’s not even clear whether being in the tent will ever be any fun again.

 It’s also not clear that a “better” federal law with regard to research contracting at universities and non-profits will do anything but require the parasites to revise their operating procedures–which is another way of having them settle in for the long haul.
 “Hey, federal compliance is so complicated, only parasites, er, specialists….”
 The immediate, coarse reality is that the parasites have so damaged university research that it may not be worth attempting to “reconnect” that research with any other initiatives, whether based in companies or governments or foundations or–woohoo–outside of any institutional controls.
 It may be that the parasites have finished off Vannevar Bush’s vision of the free play of free intellects.